 The City's pension contributions are projected to increase by \$10.2 million, or 59 percent over the next decade.
-At this time there is no fiscal impact since staff is only seeking direction from City Council for future action.
+At this time there is no fiscal impact since staff is seeking approval of a comprehensive plan to address long term pension obligations.